drehimself/gridsome-portfolio-starter/docs/vue-components-in-markdown.md

 The ability to use Vue Components in Markdown was added in Gridsome v0.7 with the [vue-remark](https://gridsome.org/plugins/@gridsome/vue-remark) plugin.

-I'm still having trouble getting syntax highlighting to work in a Vue Remark type (Documentation, in this case).

 ```js
 <template>
   <Layout>